Teeth Falling Out Dreams

 Common Scenarios

-All teeth crumble at once
+All teeth fall out at once.

-Teeth fall out without pain
+Teeth fall out with blood or pain.

-Teeth fall out with blood
+Teeth fall out without pain.

 Zhou Gong Classics